EliLopez4774/Spotify-Charts-2023-EDA/README.md

 ## Guide Questions

-These served as a guidlines and the questions posed for the code written, the results, and the visual presentations as well as its interpretations are to answer.
+These questions served as guidelines, and the questions posed for the code written, the results, the visual presentations, and their interpretations are to be answered.

 ### A. Overview of Dataset
 How many rows and columns does the dataset contain?